Hindman's finite sums theorem and its application to topologizations of algebras: Ramsey theory of finite sums

 For further information about the topic, we refer the reader to the literature.
 In particular, \cite{Hindman Strauss}~is a~comprehensive treatise on algebra of ultrafilters, with an historic information and a~vast list of references; \cite{Protasov}~provides a~clear introduction to this area; \cite{Comfort Negrepontis}~is the classical textbook on the general theory of ultrafilters.

 \begin{rmrk} There are investigations of Hindman's theorem and related assertions in point of view of their proof-theoretic and set-theoretic strength.

 An arithmetic version of Hindman's theorem was studied in reverse mathematics.
-It was shown in~\cite{Blass et al} that its proof-teoretic strenght (over $\RCA_0$) lies between $\ACA_0$ and $\ACA^{+}_0$.
+It was shown in~\cite{Blass et al} that its proof-teoretic strength (over $\RCA_0$) lies between $\ACA_0$ and $\ACA^{+}_0$.
 For more recent results see \cite{Towsner,Dzhafarov et al,Carlucci et al} and the literature mentioned there.

 Very recently it was shown~\cite{Tachtsis} that Ellis' theorem (Theorem~\ref{Ellis} here) follows from the Boolean Prime Ideal Theorem, thus showing it is weaker than the full~$\AC$ (the Axiom of Choice).
 The article~\cite{Tachtsis} contains also a~series of other relevant results. \end{rmrk}